STOP USING Claude & Codex $20 & $200 PLANS: USE this $5 ALTERNATIVE INSTEAD!

 01

 Start with this video's job: This sponsored review maps the AI coding subscription market into premium ($100-200 Claude/Codex plans), free (Google's limited options), and the underserved middle, then shows how Cline Pass, a $10/month plan ($5 first month) with volume-discounted access to GLM 5.2, Kimi K2 variants, DeepSeek, MiniMax M3, and Qwen models, fills that gap across the Cline extension, its CLI, and other coding agents.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:16, where the video says: “market down into three brackets.
 First is the premium or luxury tier.
 This costs about $100 or $200 per month.
 In this bracket come things like Codex, Claude, etc. These are the only practical ways that you can...”

 02